MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

    :::image type="content" source="../media/empty-app.png" alt-text="The sample app displays an empty window." lightbox="../media/empty-app.png":::

+You now have a running empty amp.

+Continue with the steps below.

 <!-- ====================================================================== -->
-## Step 3 - Create a single WebView2 control within the parent window
+## Step 8 - Add a WebView2 control in the parent window

 Next, add a WebView2 control to the main window.